 Here are four next steps suggestions:

-1. Use a treatment facility locator, such as Chooper’s Guide, whose “Find Treatment Co-Occurring Disorders Treatment Program,” whose module only includes programs requesting inclusion on their site that have demonstrated compliance with either the DDCAT or DDMHT assessment protocols (see below for DDCAT and DDMHT explanations).
+1. Use a treatment facility locator, such as Chooper’s Guide, whose “Find Treatment Co-Occurring Disorders Treatment Program,” whose module only includes programs requesting inclusion on their site that have demonstrated compliance with either the DDCAT or DDMHT assessment protocols.
 SAMHSA’s (Substance Abuse and Mental Health Services Administration) also provides a Treatment Facility Locator, in which you will be able to include a selection criteria to search providers offering a mix of mental health and substance abuse treatment services.

 2. With your short list of providers as identified in step 1, you’ll next want to determine a treatment provider’s dual diagnosis treatment capabilities.
 To do this, you will want to ask, “Have you had a DDCAT [DDMHT] assessment and what were the results?”
 I know what you’re saying, now – “A WHAT?!?”

 In January 2010, SAMHSA released the Integrated Treatment for Co-Occurring Disorders KIT.
 While this is designed for the treatment provider, it will give you the information you need to assess a provider’s program.
 In a nutshell, evidence-based Integrated Treatment programs means the consumer receives treatment for both the mental illnesses and substance use disorders from the same practitioner or treatment team.
 Key elements of integrated treatment include:

 - integrated services

 - motivational interventions